Duck Lake, Saskatchewan

 Duck Lake is a town in the boreal forest of central Saskatchewan, Canada.
-Its location is 88 km north of Saskatoon and 44 km south of Prince Albert on highway 11, in the rural municipality of Duck Lake.
-Immediately to the north of Duck Lake is the south block of the Nisbet Provincial Forest.
+Its location is 88 km north of Saskatoon and 44 km south of Prince Albert on Highway 11, in the Rural Municipality of Duck Lake No. 463.
+Immediately to the north of Duck Lake is the south block of the Nisbet Provincial Forest and to the south-west is Duck Lake, for which the town is named after.

 The First Nations people are Cree and the band government of the Beardy's and Okemasis' Cree Nation is located here.

 Duck Lake was home to one of the last operating schools in the Canadian Indian residential school system, the St. Michael's Indian Residential School (Duck Lake Indian Residential School), which closed in 1996.
-The disruption in the transmission of Cree language, culture, family systems and policy caused by the St. Michael’s Residential school created immense trauma and suffering through the generations of children and youth today who continue to seek justice by reclaiming their identity, culture, and language while supporting the survivors.